prof-tejera/assignment-3-scarvelh/README.md

 Open [http://74.208.183.29:3000](http://74.208.183.29:3000)

 I did not have time to update the documentation from assignment.
 I had to redesign the code for the list of timer to run in sync after one another.
-With a lot of help from Brandon I was able to complete the redesign and submit the code on time.
+With a lot of help from Brandon I was able to complete the redesign and submit the code before the Sunday night deadline.
 I also wish I had time to do some of the extra credit but I ran out of time.
 Assignment 3 was a lot more work than I had anticipated.